8/14/2024

 Cameron Groom

-Certainly they're moving forward with that and the commitment is undiminished.
-Quite a bit of presence of the Savannah instrument in Quiddell's trade show booth at the American Diagnostic and Laboratory Medicine show in Chicago, and speaking with them, they certainly have very solid ambitions with that.
-As an insider on that, I really can directly comment on their targets and timing, that would be speaking out of school, so to speak, but this is a very, very high priority for that NASDAQ listed company and remains so.
+Certainly they're moving forward with that, and the commitment is undiminished.
+Quite a bit of presence of the Savannah instrument in Wydell's trade show booth at the American Diagnostic and Laboratory Medicine Show in Chicago, and speaking with them, they certainly have very solid ambitions with that.
+As an insider on that, I really can't. directly comment on their targets and timing, you know, that would be speaking out of school, so to speak.
+But, you know, this is a very, very high priority for that NASDAQ listed company and remains so.

 speaker

-All right, that's all I see for questions.
-I see one comment, which was, congrats on another great quarter, just up the good work, which I agree, it was a really good quarter.
+All right.
+That's all I see for questions.
+I see one comment, which was congrats on another great quarter.
+Keep up the good work, which I agree.
+It was a really good quarter.
 You're starting to show real progress in terms of growth on the caps and antigen side.
-Stocks still cheap, you're showing profitable growth and buying back shares.
-As a former analyst and banker, Cameron, what's it gonna take for the market to start to recognize the work that you've been doing?
+Stock's still cheap.
+You're showing profitable growth and buying back shares.
+As a former analyst and banker, Cameron, what's it going to take for the market to start to recognize the work that you've been doing?

 speaker